+The prediction accuracy was assessed by the area under the curve for Receiver Operating Characteristic (AUC) on the three cohorts.
+We compared the four models: the hierarchical logistic regression, XGBoost, the feed-forward neural networks, and the medical code embedding Deep Set architecture model.

 Risk-Standardized Hospital Readmission Rates

-Given its overall higher performance, we compared risk-standardized hospital readmission rates calculated from the medical code embedding deep set architecture model with those calculated from the hierarchical logistic regression model.
-The histograms and summaries of these results are shown in Figure 1.
+Given its overall higher performance, we compared risk-standardized hospital readmission rates calculated from the medical code embedding deep set architecture model with those calculated using the hierarchical logistic regression model.
+The histograms and summaries of these results are shown in (Figure 1).
 Distributions of the risk-standardized hospital readmission rates from the two models were similar with just a modest shift downward in the mean for the medical code embedding deep set architecture model.
 We observed substantial differences in terms of rankings of individual hospitals between the two models.
 For both models, we divided the hospitals into three groups based on quintiles of predicted risk-standardized hospital readmission rates: top 20%, middle 60% and bottom 20%.
 For AMI, the medical code embedding deep set architecture model classified 72 (6.4%) hospitals in the middle 60% that the hierarchical model classified in the top 20% and classified 37 (3.3%) hospitals in the middle 60% that the hierarchical model classified in the bottom 20%.
 Results were similar for the HF and PNA cohorts (Table 3).
+Given the differences in risk-standardization it is worth investigating whether traditional approaches (like logistic regression) are the best models on which to base risk-standardization scores.

+Figure 1.
+Distribution of risk-standardized hospital readmission rates.
+This figure shows differences in the distribution of risk-standardized hospital readmission rates for acute myocardial infarction (AMI), congestive health failure (HF), and pneumonia (PNA) generated by the hierarchical logistic regression (HLR) model and the medical code embedding Deep Set architecture ANN (ME-DS) model.
+Standardized readmission rates are generated by comparing model predictions to expected readmission rates for each hospital.
+This figure illustrates that despite having comparable predictive accuracy LHR and MS-DS lead to differences in hospital risk stratification.

+Table 3.
+Cross tabulation of divided groups between the hierarchical logistic regression (HLR) and the medical code embedding Deep Set architecture (ME-DS) model for each cohort.